ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-practioner-essentials/README.md

   - Consists of data, metadata, and a key
 - S3 Buckets
   - A container for objects
-  - Data is stored across 3 buckets for redundency
+  - Data is stored across 3 buckets for redundancy
 - S3 storage classes
   - Two factors when determining
     - How often you plan to retrieve your data